Leonard Breton

 Operating hours: Monday 8:30 a.m. – 4:30 p.m.; Tuesday, Wednesday & Thursday, 11:30 a.m. – 4:30 p.m.

 Winnie Collins works in the Centers for Social Justice & Community Impact and Religious & Spiritual Life.
-Winnie has worked at Wheaton for 36 years and is the ‘go-to’ gal for administrative help and projects.
+Winnie has worked at Wheaton for 38 years and is the ‘go-to’ gal for administrative help and projects.
 She’s in the office afternoons, Monday through Thursday.
-She’s usually available unless she’s at a zoo playing with the gorillas, her favorite primate.